microsoft/msticpy/docs/source/visualization/ProcessTree.rst

 The process for visualizing Linux process trees is almost identical to visualizing Windows processes.

-**Note** This assumes that the Linux audit log has been read from a file using :py:func:`read_from_file<msticpy.sectools.auditdextract.read_from_file>` or read from Azure Sentinel/Log Analytics using the LinuxAudit.auditd_all query and processed using :py:func:`extract_events_to_df<msticpy.sectools.auditdextract.extract_events_to_df>` function.
+.. note:: This assumes that the Linux audit log has been read from a file using :py:func:`read_from_file<msticpy.sectools.auditdextract.read_from_file>` or read from Azure Sentinel/Log Analytics using the LinuxAudit.auditd_all query and processed using :py:func:`extract_events_to_df<msticpy.sectools.auditdextract.extract_events_to_df>` function.
 Using either of these, the audit messages events related to a single process start are merged into a single row.

    See :doc: `../data_acquisition/CollectingLinuxAuditLogs.rst` for more details.

+   Also, see the section `Adapting the input schema of your data`_ for details about using different input schemas.

 .. container:: cell code